BitcoinChatt/BitcoinChatt.github.io/content/map.md

 ### Own a business and want to start accepting bitcoin?

-### Make sure you complete our [New to Bitcoin](/new-to-bitcoin) series, and choose a Bitcoin Point of Sale Service from the list at the bottom of our [Exchanges and Wallets](/new-to-bitcoin/exchanges-and-wallets) page.
+### Make sure to check out the [New to Bitcoin](/new-to-bitcoin) page, and set up a time to meet with Bitcoin Chattanooga's organizer, Jason, so he can help you get started.

 <br>